 Q: WHICH DROP-OFF ZONE SHOULD I USE?

 A: Zone A near the Kinder building is ONLY for cars with at least one Kindergarten passenger.
-Zone C is located past Crossing Guard George's crosswalk, and is the primary drop-off zone; Zone B is much smaller and is mainly for overflow from C. Zone D (around the corner on Amalfi) is the least crowded and can be used by anyone, but please don't make u-turns on Amalfi to use it.
+Zone C is located past the Crossing Guard's crosswalk, and is the primary drop-off zone; Zone B is much smaller and is mainly for overflow from C. Zone D (around the corner on Amalfi) is the least crowded and can be used by anyone, but please don't make u-turns on Amalfi to use it.
 See the Zone Maps above.

 Q: WHY DO I HAVE TO DRIVE CLOCKWISE AROUND CAMPUS?